 Keep cooking and stirring until the pumpkin puree and spices are well combined and a delicious pumpkin flavor is released from the pan.

 When the pumpkin puree turns brown, and the flavors are intense, stir in the plant-based milk you love.

 Stir until well combined and bring to a light boil.

 Now, use a sieve to remove the cardamom pod, clove, and star anise.
 Discard them.

-Now, add one or two black tea bags in the hot milk, reduce to low heat, cover and infuse for 2-3 minutes or until it reaches your favorite tea drink.
+Now, add one or two black tea bags to the hot milk, reduce to low heat, and cover and infuse for 2-3 minutes or until it reaches your favorite tea drink.